This article explains the Time off page in Personio. With this feature, you can:

 Understand your time off balance

-When you open a specific time off balance overview, you can:
+When you open the Balance tab of a specific time off type, you can:

 - View a breakdown of the underlying calculations and values.